 AvoidSynthetic antioxidant with cancer concerns.
 Banned in Japan.

 Use CautionNatural preservative from citrus fruits.
-One of the safest additives.
+No FSA concern flag.

 Use CautionEmulsifiers & Thickeners (E400-E499)